Subjects & Subject Statements

 - liaise with teachers from other schools and share teaching materials

-techniques without compromising on quality and interpersonal relationships
+teaching techniques without compromising on quality and interpersonal

-The eight energetic and fun-loving members of our Department have more than 100 years of teaching experience and we have learnt over these years that:
+The nine energetic and fun-loving members of our Department have a total of 170 years of teaching experience and we have learnt over these years that:

 Mathematics is the language of Science.
 It is evident in the world around us and an understanding of Mathematics enables us to better understand and appreciate our universe.